Senator Mark Norris

 He is working for you…

-He also served as a member of the Senate Judiciary Committee for eight years during which he was responsible for initiating the referendum to amend the Tennessee Constitution to provide property tax relief for senior citizens.
+Norris was responsible for initiating the referendum to amend the Tennessee Constitution to provide property tax relief for senior citizens.
 Once on the ballot, the referendum passed in 2006 with nearly 1.4 million votes constituting over 80% of the vote.
 Norris subsequently sponsored and passed the Property Tax Freeze Act of 2007.
+Today, more than 47,000 Tennesseans in 23 counties and 29 municipalities are beneficiaries of the Norris property tax relief program.

 Working together for Tennessee